stopthrowingrocks/mathematics-in-lean/MIL/tactics.md

 - Is there a key I can press to convert the current phrase into the symbol?
 Like `\and` -> `∧`
 - How does `convert` work?
 (I know they explained it but it's just a bit shaky right now.)
 And wth is `using 1` at the end of `convert`?
 - How to use `cases` and declare the variable name too?
+- What exactly does `<;>` do?
+- In lean, is it easy to separate what requires classical logic versus what doesn't?

 ## Wishes
 - I wish there was a way to autocomplete the structure of a proof with `sorry`s